freeciv/freeciv-web/README.md

 -----------------------------------------------
 Freeciv-Web is built on Travis CI on every commit.
 This is the current build status: [![Build Status](https://api.travis-ci.org/freeciv/freeciv-web.png)](https://travis-ci.org/freeciv/freeciv-web)

+Freeciv-web has CasperJS tests which are run by Travis CI on every commit, and by Vagrant when creating a new image.
+The tests can be found in tests/freeciv-web-tests.js.
+Please make sure that patches and commits for Freeciv-web don't break the CasperJS tests.
+Thanks!

 Developers interested in Freeciv-web
 ------------------------------------